Soaps - British

 Eastenders - 1998

-The first attempt by the BBC to superimpose their logo onto Eastenders, in order to have the corporate stamp on things.
-Its exactly the same as the titles in use previously, only... um... a hastily tacked on BBC logo appears in the corner for a few seconds.
-Thanks to James Hadfield for this.
+The first attempt by the BBC to add their logo onto Eastenders, as part of a policy after the 1997 rebrand to have the corporate logo stamp on things.
+Its exactly the same as the titles in use previously, only... um... a hastily slapped on BBC logo appears in the corner for a few seconds.

 Eastenders - 1998 V2